-Newport: M4 hold-ups after accident near Magor Services
+Newport: M4 hold-ups after crash near Magor Services

 - Published

-There are big delays on the M4 eastbound following an accident in Monmouthshire.
+A two-vehicle collision has led to big delays on the M4 eastbound in Monmouthshire.

-The queues are from Junction 23 Magor Services through Newport to Junction 27 High Cross, according to traffic analysts, Inrix.
+Queues stretched from Junction 23 Magor Services through Newport to Junction 27 High Cross during the morning rush hour, according to traffic analysts.

-It has led to congestion on nearby roads with an additional travel time estimated to be over an hour.
+It led to congestion on other roads and delays of more than an hour at one point.
+No injuries have been reported.

-Meanwhile, the nearby M48 Severn Bridge in Monmouthshire has been closed due to strong winds.
+Meanwhile, the nearby M48 Severn Bridge in Monmouthshire was also closed due to strong winds.

 It comes as rail passengers were advised not to travel on the south Wales mainline on Wednesday with services cut due to a strike.